quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Tracking Sent Packets {#tracking-sent-packets}

 QUIC stores information about every packet sent.
-QUIC does not retransmit packets, but implementations SHOULD retransmit the data within a packet in a new QUIC packet when the packet is lost.
-When retransmitting that data, it may be bundled with new data if there is space or split into multiple QUIC packets as necessary.

 It's expected implementations will index this per-packet information by packet number and store the per-packet field detailed below for loss recovery and congestion control.
 Additionally, implementations must ensure that any reliable frames being transmitted are tracked in case of loss.

-If a packet containing reliable frames is lost, the QUIC transport needs to decide how to recover from that loss, such as by retransmitting the data, sending an updated frame, or or abandoning the transmission.
+If a packet containing reliable frames is lost, the QUIC transport needs to decide how to recover from that loss, such as by retransmitting the data, sending an updated frame, or abandoning the transmission.
 In the case of STREAM data, the data should be retransmitted unless the send side of the stream is closed.

 Packets remain in sent_packets until acknowledged or lost.
 After a packet is lost, it SHOULD be kept for an amount of time comparable